vernonstinebaker/FDD.Tools/ROADMAP.md

 Will commence only after: command stack scaffold, property bindings, centralized services, and baseline tests are in place.

 #### Print Functionality (Planned)

+Note: Legacy AWT-based print stubs (FDDPrintManager / FDDImagePrinter) have been removed to avoid carrying obsolete patterns.
+A fresh JavaFX-native printing implementation (PrinterJob + layout scaling + preview) will be built when this phase begins.

 - [ ] PrinterJob integration for JavaFX Canvas
 - [ ] Print preview dialog (scaling, orientation, margins)